Elastic Sigma

 Elastic Sigma is designed with institutional-grade risk management and transparent execution at its core.

-The strategy rotates between shorting volatility, long volatility, tail risk hedge, and short duration bonds/cash.
-Includes protective puts via CAOS ETF.
+The strategy rotates between shorting volatility, long volatility, and short duration bonds/cash.
+No naked shorting or complex derivatives.

-Signals are generated at market close with rebalancing executed at the following day's open, averaging 8.5 trades per month.
+Signals are calculated just before market close with regime rotation executed at the close, averaging 8.5 trades per month.

 Mean-Reversion Focus